JoyOffere/ScholarDorm-Capstone/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome (after my capstone Defense, of course)!
 Please open issues or submit pull requests for bug fixes and feature enhancements.

 ## License

 This project is private and not publicly licensed.

+## Link to Software

 ## Author

-Joy
+Joy Offere